Summer Camp

 * To receive the member pricing for camp, you must be a current member at the Family level or above.
 If you purchase a membership online at the same time as your camp purchase, you will get the discount for camp.
 If you purchase a membership a few weeks before camp registration opens, please check with membership prior to January 25 and make sure that your member account has been updated in our ticketing system (sometimes this can take a few weeks).

-A limited number of scholarships are available on a first-come basis to those with demonstrated financial need.
+Limited financial aid is available on a first-come basis to those with demonstrated financial need.
 Email igrubin@upenn.edu for more information.

 Additional Information